 Selling probate property (real estate) involves a series of steps carefully regulated, managed, and monitored by the probate court.
 There are strict deadlines and specialized documents to be used, and the court must oversee the entire sale process including marketing, negotiations, and actual sale.
 In addition, there will be a number of principals involved in the process – for example, the executor or administrator, probate attorney, real estate agent(s), and buyers/bidders – who all have to follow strict guidelines.
 The process is very complex and can be quite lengthy.
-So here are the basics of how to sell your probate property in Southern California.
+So here are the basics of how to sell your probate property in Los Angeles.

 Contact a Probate Attorney

-Your first step in trying to sell your probate property in Southern California is to contact a reputable probate attorney to represent you throughout the probate process.
+Your first step in trying to sell your probate property in Los Angeles is to contact a reputable probate attorney to represent you throughout the probate process.
 Your attorney will be your ally and partner through all the proceedings, taking care of such things as filing court documents, handling insurance and income tax issues, and much more.
 Besides taking care of complex legal matters, she will provide invaluable advice to help you navigate the complex process.

 File Petition to Begin Probate Process